nltp-ashes/Nanosuit/README.md

 Here is a list of planned features for the addon :
 - Add a storyline that will allow the player to acquire the suit;
-- Add the Korean version of the nanosuit;
 - Add a female version of the nanosuit;
 - Add option to use female voice for the nanosuit modes;
+- Add built-in binoculars;
+- Add built-in night vision;
+- Add nanovision (using HeatVision as back-end) (as an upgrade?);
+- Custom footsteps when wearing the suit;

 If you would like to help development for future updates, you can :
 1. Contribute to the addon, either by [getting in touch with me](https://github.com/nltp-ashes/Nanosuit#support--suggestions) or [creating a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the addon and [creating a pull-request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on the addon's [GitHub repository](https://github.com/nltp-ashes/Nanosuit);